 In November 1996, Michael Norton of Kona Kai Farms was indicted for money laundering and wire fraud when he imported coffee beans from Panama and Costa Rica through a front company, removed the beans from the original bags, and re-bagged the same beans into Kona Kai Farms bags labeled “Pure Kona Coffee.”
 It was expected that this scandal would change labeling rules, but it did not.

 More recently in July 2018, the Chicago-based company Aloha Holdings LLC issued cease-and-desist letters to two businesses in Hawaii for using the words “Aloha” and “Aloha Poke” that the company has trademarked.
-Aloha Holdings LLC issued an immediate stop to the use of these words when selling food, products and services, and “all packaging, marketing materials, advertising, photographs, Internet usage.”
-Mainland U.S. businesses using those trademarked words were also issued letters resulting in a Washington restaurant dropping “Aloha” from its former name to become Fairhaven Poke and another in Anchorage, Alaska, to rebrand as Lei’s Poke Stop.
+Aloha Holdings LLC issued an immediate stop to the use of these words when selling food, products, and services, and “all packaging, marketing materials, advertising, photographs, Internet usage.”
+Mainland U.S. businesses using those trademarked words were also issued letters resulting in a Washington restaurant dropping “Aloha” from its former name to become Fairhaven Poke and another in Alaska to rebrand as Lei’s Poke Stop.